Who has not, a hundred times, found himself committing a vile or a silly action, for no other reason than because he knows he should not?

 Balanced between the hilarious and the horrific, this show revels in the darkness that hides just under the surface.

-The Black Cat is gravely good fun, but be warned: it will get catty.
-Meow.
+Gravely good fun, but be warned: it gets catty.

 “Clever yet playful, savage yet amiable, this ingenious new play reflects the dualistic qualities of the feline it depicts” Exeunt